nicnocquee/next-secure-download/README.md

 - ✅ the files can be directly downloaded, no download page.
 - ✅ the files can be downloaded from script or command line.

 I couldn't find anything that meets those requirements.
-So I made this repo by storing the files in private GitHub repository and serving them through Vercel, both of which are FREE.
+So I made this repo by storing the files in private GitHub repository and serving them through [Vercel](https://vercel.com), both of which are FREE.

 # Demo

-1. Check out [this demo website](https://next-secure-download.vercel.app/) deployed in Vercel.
+1. Check out [this demo website](https://next-secure-download.vercel.app/) which was deployed to Vercel.
 2. Click the "Download secret file" link.
 3. Use `admin` and `supersecret` as User and Password, respectively.